 They tend to be good guard dogs.
-If there is a stranger walking up to your property, then they will let you know by their loud barking.
+If a stranger is walking up to your property, then they will let you know by their loud barking.

 Once a proper introduction has been made, however, they are very friendly little dogs.

 These dogs have a very fun-loving and outgoing personality.
-They love meeting other dogs, and their favorite place to be is at the dog park.
+They love meeting other dogs, and their favourite place to be is at the dog park.

 Dorkies loves small chew toys and playing fetch as well, so be sure to keep a few balls around the house.

 In general, Dorkies are very independent dogs and can be left alone for a few hours at a time without any negative side effects.

 If you are going to be gone for more than 10 hours at a time, though, make sure that you have a neighbour stop by the house and fill up their food bowl and let them out to use the bathroom.

 Dorkies are very small and rarely need more than 1 or 2 cups a day depending on their size.